laminlabs/lamin-blog/docs/2022/readfcs.md

 ## Citation

-Cite the software package and this report as:
+Cite the software and this report as:

 ```
 Sun, S., & Wolf, A. (2022). readfcs: Read FCS files.
 Lamin Reports, 1. https://doi.org/10.56528/rfcs